geru-br/grafana-celery-client/README.md

 ```

-Functions should be called as celery tasks althoug it is possible to call functions directly.
+Functions should be called as celery tasks although it is possible to call functions directly.

 ```
 from datetime import datetime
 from python_metrics_client.tasks import send_metric

 # When acling a task, timestamp must be a datetime string in isoformat.
-If it is note provided, utcnow will be used as default
+If it is not provided, utcnow will be used as default
 timestamp = datetime.utcnow()

 tags = [{'product': 'consignado'}]